cloud-gov/cg-site/content/overview/pricing/paying-for-other-services.md

 #### Do agencies need a separate billing relationship with the IaaS provider?

-No. However, they may want their own relationship if they want to use specific capabilities offered at the infrastructure-as-a-service level that are not exposed via cloud.gov.
+No. However, they may want their own relationship if they want to use specific capabilities offered at the Infrastructure as a Service level that are not exposed via cloud.gov.

 #### Does cloud.gov pricing include usage of New Relic or other external services?